 The hard work doesn’t end once an influencer launches their first campaign; long-term ROI relies on recurring audits.
 That means constantly evaluating whether your influencers hit the goals you set as well as your team’s KPIs.
-Even creators who’ve been successful in the past may drop off in effectiveness, whether it be due to an audience change on either side or another external factor.
+Even creators who’ve been successful in the past may drop off in effectiveness rate, whether it be due to an audience change on either side or another external factor.

 Audits can be as formal or informal depending upon what makes sense for your team—as long as they’re getting done.
 We recommend either a deck or sheet with each of the outlined criteria below.
-Some of our brands include downloads from our Relationship IQ section in their weekly status updates, for example.
+Some of our brands include downloads from our Relationship section in their weekly status updates, for example.

 There are a few steps involved in conducting an effective audit:

 1. Gather data

 You’ll want to make a list of every single creator you’re currently working with—and past creators if you can—as well as all of the campaigns you’ve done with that influencer.
 We recommend breaking it down post by post so you can dive into what works and what doesn’t on a granular level.
 It’s more time consuming but it’s worth it.
 Once you have that, fill in your performance data.

 If you already had goals for previous and ongoing campaigns, now’s the time to fill them in.
 If you didn’t, now’s the time to think about what you were trying to accomplish by working with that influencer.
 Followers gained and conversions are common goals for brands.
 Brand awareness is great as well, but is much harder to measure.